simbo1905/root-objects/README.md

 visible identities of the root entities exposed by the services.

 Examples?
-In a simple e-commerce website can have one service that deals only with customers, managing their addresses and payment details.
+In a simple e-commerce website can have one service that deals only with customers managing their addresses and payment details.
 Another manages products.
-Another that just hold product search logic.
+Another that just searches products.
 Another doing order fulfilment.
-In theory each could be written in different programming lanuages and be maintained by different teams.
+Another doing proudct recommendations to users.
+In theory each could be written in different programming languages, using different data stores, and be maintained by different teams.
+Then we can have both a pubic website, and a secure customer support application, that both make use of the business.
+These two front-ends can be deployed separately to each other and the business services that they use.
+Each business service can be deployed separately to add new capability to support one or the other of the front-ends.

 #####Information Hiding: Don't Abuse `public`